OCNet: Object Context Network for Scene Parsing: Approach

+} To handle objects of multiple scales\footnote{ There exist two kinds of multiple scales problem: (i) objects of different categories have multiple scales given their distances to the camera are the same, e.g., the ``car'' is larger than the ``person''. (ii) the objects of the same category have multiple scales given their distances to the camera are different, e.g., the closer ``person'' is larger than the distance ``person''. }, we further combine our approach with the conventional multi-scale context schemes including PPM and ASPP.

-\textbf{Pyramid object context}.
-We partition the image into regions using four pyramid scales: $1\times 1$ region, $2\times 2$ regions, $3\times 3$ regions, and $6 \times 6$ regions, which is similar to PSPNet~\cite{zhao2017pyramid}, and we update the feature maps for each scale by feeding the feature map of each region into the object context pooling separately, then we combine the four updated feature maps together.
-The pyramid object context module has the capability of purifying the object context map by removing spatially far but appearance similar pixels that belong to different object categories.
+\textbf{Combination with PPM}.
+Inspired by the previous pyramid pooling module~\citep{zhao2017pyramid}, we divide the input image into regions of four pyramid scales: $1\times 1$ region, $2\times 2$ regions, $3\times 3$ regions and $6\times 6$ regions, and we update the feature maps for each scale by feeding the feature map of each region into the object context pooling module respectively, then we combine the four updated feature maps together.
 Finally, we concatenate the multiple pyramid object context representations with the input feature map.
 We call the resulting method as \emph{Pyramid-OC}.
-More details are illustrated in Figure~\ref{fig:OCNet_pipeline} (c).
+More details are illustrated in Fig.~\ref{fig:ocnet_pipeline}~(c).

 \textbf{Combination with ASPP}.
-The atrous spatial pyramid pooling (ASPP) consists of five branches: an image-level pooling branch, a $1 \times 1$ convolution branch and three $3 \times 3$ dilated convolution branches with dilation rates being $12$, $24$ and $36$, respectively over the feature map with output stride of $8$.
-We connect four among the five branches except the image-level pooling branch and our object context pooling in parallel, resulting in a method which we name as \emph{ASP-OC}.
-More details are illustrated in Figure~\ref{fig:OCNet_pipeline} (d).
+The conventional atrous spatial pyramid pooling~\citep{chen2017rethinking} consists of $5$ branches including: an image-level pooling branch, a $1\times 1$ convolution branch and three $3\times 3$ dilated convolution branches with dilation rates being $12$, $24$ and $36$, respectively.
+We replace the image-level pooling branch with the object context pooling to exploit the relation-based object context information, resulting in a method which we name as \emph{ASP-OC}.
+More details are illustrated in Fig.~\ref{fig:ocnet_pipeline}~(d).